 Mountain bike lovers too can choose among many routes of all levels, like the lakes tour, trails on the plateaus and in the valleys, and the Valsugana cycle track, 70 km from Lake Caldonazzo to Bassano del Grappa.
 If you love horse riding you should try the East Trentino Horse Trail, a network of paths covering the whole Valsugana valley and the Lagorai.
 Here you can also practice Nordic Walking, paragliding, golf, mountaineering and free climbing, try the exciting aerial adventure courses for both kids and adults in the Acropark adventure park, or an unforgettable descent in the Oliero Caves, the biggest of Europe, and in the Cave of Castello Tesino, with signs on the walls allegedly made by the cave bear.

 When these wonderful lands are covered with snow you have the perfect chance to freely practice winter sports, away from the chaos of the more crowded ski areas, in the two resorts of Funivie Lagorai and Panarotta 2002, where you can choose among ski mountaineering, Alpine skiing, cross-country skiing, snowboarding, snowshoeing and ice-climbing.

-For a dive into history and culture, visit Castel Pergine, now a hotel and restaurant hosting contemporary art exhibitions, cultural events and concerts; Castello Ivano, hosting exhibitions and cultural events; Maso Filzerhof, where the traditions of the Mocheni people is preserved, the Santorossi Exhibit and the Casa De Gasperi Museum in Pieve Tesino and the Great War Museum in Borgo Valsugana.
+For a dive into history and culture, visit Castel Pergine, now a hotel, restaurant and venue for contemporary art exhibitions, cultural and musical events; Castel Ivano, which hosts exhibitions and cultural events; the Maso Filzerhof, repository of the traditions of the Mochèni people, the Casa De Gasperi Museum in Pieve Tesino and the Great War Museum in Borgo Valsugana.

 From producer to consumer